Documents can be searched online 24 hours a day, 7 days a week by using the Google Chrome browser and visiting LandmarkWeb

 Once a “chain of title” or ownership is established, search for the owner(s) name in the index.
 Any deeds transferring easements, mineral rights, etc., should be notated.
 You should view a photocopy of the deed for specific details.
 While indexing information is found on our website, the image is not.
 You must visit our office to view images.

-A shortcut for easements or right-of-way’s is to check the last warranty deed for any reference to these or other restrictions.
+A shortcut for easements or rights-of-way is to check the last warranty deed for any reference to these or other restrictions.
 Most deeds list restrictions as “except easements, covenants or other restrictions of record”, which means you have to conduct a search to discover what, if any, are recorded.

 Additionally, if the property is in a subdivision (duly platted and recorded), easements may be shown on the plat copy in the Recording office.
 This does not apply to property not subdivided.